Exploratory Data Analysis (EDA)

 Univariate Analysis

-• It is quantitative data exploration we do at the beginning of any analysis.
+- It is quantitative data exploration that we do at the beginning of any analysis.

-1. Summary statistics -Determines the value’s center and spread.
-Like meanmedianstandard deviation, etc.
+- Summary statistics -Determine the value’s center and spread.
+Like mean, median, standard deviation, etc.

 Bivariate Analysis:

-• When the data set contains two variables and researchers aim to undertake comparisons between the two data set then Bivariate analysis is the right type of analysis technique.
+- When the data set contains two variables and researchers aim to undertake comparisons between the two data sets, then Bivariate analysis is the right type of analysis technique.

-• This step is performed when inputs and output are known.
+- This step is performed when the inputs and outputs are known.

 Multivariate Analysis